 Inside the Norman Lindsay Gallery and Museum

-I bought a copy of a thin blue book on the Norman Lindsay Gallery, Springwood, by Helen Glad, a National Trust house series.
+I bought myself a thin blue book about the Norman Lindsay Gallery, Springwood, by Helen Glad, a National Trust house series.

 Norman Lindsay Gallery – The Garden and Sculptures

-In my opinion, walking around the large garden is the best experience at the Norman Lindsay Gallery.
+In my opinion, walking around the beautiful garden is the best experience at the Norman Lindsay Gallery.

 In the movie Sirens, it also wasn’t shown flowing with water.
-I have seen it working like a fountain in other pictures.
+However, I have seen it working like a fountain in other pictures.

-The Sphinx leading to the Pool
+The Sphinx and the Pool

 Passing by a Sphinx leads down to a swimming pool, which Norman Lindsay built himself.